DataDog/integrations-core/zk/README.md

     keytool -importkeystore -srckeystore client_keystore.jks -destkeystore private_key.p12 -srcstoretype jks -deststoretype pkcs12 -srcalias client-cert
     ```

-4. Run the `openssl pkcs12` command, which exports both the client `cert.pem` and the `private_key.pem` for the certificate, so the Zookeeper integration can use them via the `tls_cert` option.
+4. Run the `openssl pkcs12` command, which exports both the client `cert.pem` and the `private_key.pem` for the certificate, so the ZooKeeper integration can use them via the `tls_cert` option.
 Add `-nodes` to this command if you want to get a non-password-protected `private_key.pem` file:
    ```
    openssl pkcs12 -in private_key.p12 -out private_key.pem
    ```